komoireashiraf/CatPhotoApp/README.md

 # CatPhotoApp
-CatPhotoApp is a simple web application
+CatPhotoApp is a simple yet engaging web application created as a practice exercise for web development skills.